Could I Be in Labor? What are the Signs & Symptoms?

 • Menstrual-like cramps and lower backache

-Many women report (sometimes in hindsight) that the absolute first symptoms of early labor were quite mild ‘period-like’ cramps and other menstrual symptoms like a dull lower backache or radiating muscle soreness.
+Many women report (sometimes in hindsight) that the absolute first symptoms of early labor were relatively mild ‘period-like’ cramps and other menstrual symptoms like a dull lower backache or radiating muscle soreness.

 • Contractions that increase in frequency and intensity

-A much clearer sign of labor is consistent contractions that increase in intensity and frequency.
-You may want to time your contractions for a period of time to figure out if there is a pattern, and this may help you decipher if you are in early labor.
+Consistent contractions that increase in intensity and frequency are a much clearer sign of labor.
+You may want to time your contractions for some time to figure out if there is a pattern, and this may help you decipher if you are in early labor.

 • Loss of your mucus plug or change in vaginal discharge

-In addition to the above symptoms, and as your cervix thins and opens, you may experience an increase or change in vaginal discharge or the dislodging of your mucus plug.
-This ‘big cervix booger’ acted as a protective barrier, and is naturally displaced due to normal physiological changes just before or during early labor.
+In addition to the above symptoms, as your cervix thins and opens, you may experience an increase or change in vaginal discharge or the dislodging of your mucous plug.
+This ‘big cervix booger’ acts as a protective barrier and is naturally displaced due to regular physiological changes before or during early labor.

 Previous